Definition of ‘agency’ – the capacity of a person or other entity to ‘act’ in any given environment, producing a

 particularly suit families with young children, where shared meals, play facilities and communally organised activities can make a huge difference to the quality of life for parents and children alike.

-However, The AGEncy Project’s vision is a particular type of cohousing that is specifically, though not exclusively, designed to support and enable a healthy active life for us as we get older and move into our sixties, seventies, eighties and nineties.
+However, AGEncy Cohousing and Community’s vision is a particular type of cohousing that is specifically, though not exclusively, designed to support and enable a healthy active life for us as we get older and move into our sixties, seventies, eighties and nineties.

 Who are we?

 We are a group of people who have mostly lived in and around the postcodes of 2041, 2040, 2039, 2038 and 2037 – part of the area of Sydney known as the ‘inner west’.
 Some of us are still in our 40s, most of us are in our 50s and 60s and a few of us are a bit older than that.
 Between us we have loads of history, mostly adult children and many shared life experiences.
 We have a huge diversity of skills and interests but we have a common sensibility about the importance of people, communities, networks and environmental sustainability.

 Each of us understands that, to have the best chance of ageing well, we need to be in well designed and well located housing, close to shops and services and other amenities and supported by our friends and networks.
 We already enjoy a great sense of community and, through developing this project together, we hope to continue and strengthen that.